Motorhome Wheels And The Effects of Winter

 - Tyres treads are governed by law in terms of the measurements there must be existing within your tyres.
 They must be at least 1.6 mm in depth

-- The gaps in between tyre treads can create a space which is capable of picking up unwanted objects on the road.
+- The gaps in between tyre treads can create a space that is capable of picking up unwanted objects on the road.
 Such objects could be bits of glass, large stones or anything else that fits in the space.
 Check your tyres to make sure none of these objects have pierced a hole.
 Get your tyres inflated and wait 24 hours to see if there has been any deflation

 - The fifth wheel of your motorhome ( i.e. the spare tyre) will also need to be included in all of the above checks so don’t forget to include this in all your inspections

-If you are uncertain of any damage which has happened to your tyres we recommend that you take your motorhome to a specialised motorhome dealer with an aftersales service.
+If you are uncertain of any damage which has happened to your tyres we recommend that you take your motorhome to a specialised motorhome dealer with aftersales service.
 This will ensure that your tyres are ready to be used at the highest possible safety standards.